sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * Pod is a collection of containers that can run on a host.
 This resource is created by clients and scheduled onto hosts
 * Each Node can have mulitple Pods, and each Pod can have multiple Containers
 * A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster
+* Kubernetes cluster is a set of nodes that run containerized applications

 # Features
 * Auto scaling --- can scale up / down the containers